 - More than one hundred people braved the elements, Feb.
 6, and attended “An Evening of Images” with award-winning nature photographer Tom Ulrich, an event co-hosted by GCRL and the Mississippi-Alabama Sea Grant Consortium.

-- Mike Lowe, GCRL graduate student in the Department of Coastal Sciences, won the best oral student presentation at the American Fisheries Society-Mississippi chapter meeting held Feb.
+- Mike Lowe, GCRL graduate student in the Division of Coastal Sciences, won the best oral student presentation at the American Fisheries Society-Mississippi chapter meeting held Feb.
 3-5, in Tara, Miss.
 His presentation highlighted his modeling research regarding the invasive ability of Nile tilapia (Oreochromis niloticus) and the importance of estuarine salt bridges.
 Presentation co-authors are Dr. Wei Wu, Dr. Mark S. Peterson and Nancy Brown-Peterson, Southern Miss researchers from the Department of Coastal Sciences; Dr. Todd Slack, ERDC-Waterways Experiment Station; and Dr. Pam Schofield, USGS.

 - In coordination with the Mississippi Department of Marine Resources, GCRL researchers released more than 20,000 tagged striped bass into coastal waters.
 The native Gulf fish are hatchery-raised and part of on-going stock enhancement research at GCRL.